Trauma, Relationships & Emotional Recovery

 These articles explore the impact of trauma, family violence, estrangement and relational wounds, offering clarity and support for people rebuilding trust in themselves and their relationships.
 If something here resonates, you’re welcome to reach out for a compassionate, grounding consultation.

-Why Is It So Hard to Leave a Toxic Relationship?
+Why Is It So Hard to Leave - The Psychology of Staying

 Stonewalling or Why Silence Can Hurt More Than Words